-- Door Closes Ending: Ended with the creaking door slamming shut.
+- Door Closes Ending: Opened and ended with the creaking door.

 - Signing Off Catch Phrase: "Pleasant dreams!"
 [SFX: CREAKING MAUSOLEUM DOOR SLOWLY CLOSING]

 - Speaking Like Totally Teen: Scriptwriter Ian Martin's attempts to emulate '70s youth slang. ("Don't let her give you no run-around, Dad!"
 "I think bein' around here's gonna be kicks!"
 "I dig a man who's far out!")